-If you have items you wish to donate to the museum’s collection or loan for a special display, please contact Emily Robinson, Curator of Collections:
+If you have items you wish to donate to the museum’s collection, please contact Emily Robinson, Curator of Collections:

 416 State St., Suite A